mishide/mishide.github.io/_pages/about.md

   image: "/images/zakim.jpg"
 ---

 Data scientist who excels at data wrangling, machine learning, exploratory analysis, and data visualizations.

-I'm also known for finding unique solutions to road blocks with a high-level understanding of business needs and priorities.

 Extensive healthcare domain experince including:  hospital, pharmaceutical, R&D.

+References have referred to me as tenacious, hard-working, and a leader.
+Executives trust my input on technical impacts, realistic expectations, and remember me for my ability to quickly find paths around roadblocks during project development and adressing technical issues.

 I enjoy working on projects together so feel free to contact me for collaboration.